ccheptea/beautiful-jekyll/_posts/2017-10-13-auto-value-curious-builder-trick.md

 ## Interface common properties

 The above class is ok, but it has a flaw.
 What if we want to report another event: ScreenOpenEvent?
-Obviously, you get the point, we need an interface that will hold the common properties like so:
+Obviously, we need an interface that will hold the common properties.

 ```java
 // Event interface that holds common properties